 - Give examples of commercial mottos like, "Just do it," "Have it your way" or sports team slogans like, "Commitment to excellence" or "Just win, baby."

 - Ask what adjectives each person would choose to describe the family, how he thinks others see the family, and what the family's goals and beliefs are.

 - Write the suggestions on the board and ask for feedback.
 Be careful not to make fun of suggestions or let others comment in a chiding manner.

-- Distribute the paper and writing instruments to everyone and ask them to write down a family motto suggestion using some of the adjectives on the board.
+- Distribute the paper and writing instruments to everyone and ask them to write down a family motto suggestion using some adjectives on the board.